yujieho/Diffusion_Maps/README.md

 ***Diffusion process***
 - This process stabilize the random walk by deriving the power of P to *t*.
-- *Stabilization*: Benefit from the increase of the probability of following a path along the underlying geometric structure of the data set.
+- *Stabilization*: Increasing *t* increases the probability of following a path along the underlying geometric structure of data.
     (Since data are dense and highly connected along the geometric structure, and pathways form along short and high probability jumps.)